-2nd-year student, Bachelor of Construction in Quantity Surveying
+3rd-year student, Bachelor of Construction in Quantity Surveying

 “I chose AUT because it strongly values practical learning alongside the theory, and I find that my learning best takes place through trial and error when I can implement the theoretical knowledge I’ve gained to real-life situations.

-“For instance, a recent assignment I did was focused on creating CVs, cover letters and a career development plan.
+“For instance, one assignment I did was focused on creating CVs, cover letters and a career development plan.
 This not only helped me properly prepare essential professional documents but also fostered a strategic mindset towards career planning.
 I really appreciate how my coursework emphasises the practical application and actively supports my journey into the industry.”

 Supported to thrive